 What is International Cyber Security Protection Alliance Virus?
-Scam or Real?
-It is just a ransomware or from the police office.
+Is this alert a scam or real?
+It is just a ransomware not from the police office.
 One can simply go crazy with the amount of internet threats we suffer from every single day.
 Luckily most of them are just some minor mind buggers created by idle mind of internet hackers who probably have nothing smarter, more creative and worthy to do, but to harass innocent internet users who did them nothing wrong.
 So no wonder our internet space erupts in the large amounts of malwares and viruses which lurk to attack us from every hidden internet corner.
 Further leading to us not being in awe when our antivirus pop-up windows inform us all the time about threats which had been blocked and removed.
 Masquerading as police agencies, the criminals paralyzed computers with a virus and told the owners they have done illegal activity or watch porn and and says its due to child porn.
 All illegal activities had been detected and you have to pay a fine of 300 dollars, 100 euros, 100 pounds, CAD $100 or AUD $100 to unlock the computers.
 International Cyber Security Protection Alliance Virus scam acts in different versions all over the world.
-For USA based, you receive the message – FBI.
-Cybercrime Division Moneypak lock screen, for Canada based, you will get Royal Canadian Mounted Police Ukash screen, for Australia based you will get Australian Federal Police Ukash screen and your computer blocked by United Kingdom Police Ukash Virus when you are in UK.
+For USA based, you receive the message – FBI Cybercrime Division Moneypak lock screen, for Canada based, you will get Royal Canadian Mounted Police Ukash screen, for Australia based you will get Australian Federal Police Ukash screen and your computer blocked by United Kingdom Police Ukash Virus when you are in UK.
 All they are not real police but fake scam that you need to kick them off.

-The International Cyber Security Protection Alliance virus is a ransomware attack that attempts to trick computer users that they are in serious legal trouble for breaking the law online, and must quickly pay a fine to stop any further fines and possible legal trouble.
+The International Cyber Security Protection Alliance virus is a ransomware attack that attempts to trick computer or mobile device users that they are in serious legal trouble for breaking the law online, and must quickly pay a fine to stop any further fines and possible legal trouble.
 The warning message accuses the user of participating in sending SPAM messages online, distributing pornographic material online, and various copyright violations.

 There are several versions of this ransomware attack, and each version is targeted to different regions of the world.
-There are versions that target Canadian computer users and the warning message states that it is coming directly from the Royal Canadian Mounted Police (virus), and there is a version that targets computer users in the United States, claiming to be directly from the FBI (ICSPA virus).
+There are versions that target Canadian computer or mobile device users and the warning message states that it is coming directly from the Royal Canadian Mounted Police (virus), and there is a version that targets computer users in the United States, claiming to be directly from the FBI (ICSPA virus).
 There are also versions for the United Kingdom called Cheshire United Kingdom Police Virus and Australia called Australian Federal Police ICSPA Virus, just to name a few.

 You must be very curious about how this fake thing works.
 International Cyber Security Protection Alliance Virus Scam was created by criminal gang to extort possibly millions of dollars from people in many nations, like European or American citizens.
 What if you don’t pay within 72 hours?
 It is the so called Ransomware Moneypak or Ukash computer virus with the name of the Police Unit, which blocks your entire system and freeze it completely, followed by ortraying the irremovable warning from your computer display, that you are caught by the Police crime Unit committing serious crime activities by distributing the pornographic material, SPAM and copyrighted content.
 A person can fall for that knowing that he may have visited some pornographic site or downloaded some movie or music, unfortunately.
 But now that we know this is actually just a hackers´ scam attempt to take your money from you stating that you can avoid jail time by paying your fine, let us see how to get rid of the virus.